defrex/js-depends/README.md

     depends --loader=mydepends.js --src=./js/

 This will search the current directory recursively looking for `.js` files that inclide `dep.provide` or `dep.require`.
 It will then create a file called mydepends.js (in this example).
-This file contains the code, as well as the mapping from module names to filenames needed to load the files at runtime.
+This file will load all of your js, in order, at runtime.

     <script src="mydepends.js"></script>